This post may contain affiliate links. Please see our disclosure policy.

 Homemade Shave Soap

-To make your own shaving soap bar, you can either use a melt and pour soap base, or you can make a cold-process soap bar.
+To make your own shaving soap bar, you can either use a melt and pour soap base as I do with these homemade soap bars, or you can make a cold process, similar to this chamomile soap bar recipe.

 Making a cold-process soap bar is a bit more involved but is easier to customize to suit your specific skin care needs.